awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-lambda.md

-   This creates a `sam-app` directory, and builds an environment that includes a Python\-based Hello World Lambdafunction\.
+   This creates a `sam-app` directory, and builds an environment that includes a Python\-based Hello World Lambda function\.

 ## Step 2: Test AWS SAM CLI Local<a name="test-local-lambda"></a>

-Now that you have installed AWS SAM and created the Hello World Lambda function,test it\.
+Now that you have installed AWS SAM and created the Hello World Lambda function, test it\.
 In the `sam-app` directory, enter the following\.

 ```
 sam local start-api